-- the professional advice you have sought in support of the figures in your budget, including how you have calculated allowances for such things as (but not limited to) specialist equipment, sustainable technologies, furniture, fittings and equipment, contingency, inflation and VAT - details of the options you will explore if your project goes over budget or you are unable to deliver every part of your project as originally planned - if you are including non-cash contributions (in-kind support), details of the goods or services and who is giving the contribution - the other sources of funding you have applied for, and the progress and timetable of other funding applications you have made - with reference to your costed condition survey, tell us how it demonstrates that the work you have applied for needs to be carried out urgently in the next one to two years in comparison to any other work across your estate (full details should be provided in the costed condition survey) - how you have considered your organisation's ability to operate the buildings or equipment in the longer term - confirmation of the financial planning you have undertaken for repair, insurance, maintenance and replacing the capital asset.
+- the professional advice you have sought in support of the figures in your budget, including how you have calculated allowances for such things as (but not limited to) specialist equipment, sustainable technologies, furniture, fittings and equipment, contingency, and VAT.

+Please explain how your inflation contingency was calculated, and which industry-accepted measures were used - details of the options you will explore if your project goes over budget, or you are unable to deliver every part of your project as originally planned - if you are including non-cash contributions to match funding (in-kind support), details of the goods or services and who is giving the contribution - the other sources of funding you have applied for, and the progress and timetable of other funding applications you have made - with reference to your costed condition survey, tell us how it demonstrates that the work you have applied for needs to be carried out urgently in the next one to two years in comparison to any other work across your estate (full details should be provided in the costed condition survey) - how you have considered your organisation's ability to operate the buildings or equipment in the longer term - confirmation of the financial planning you have undertaken for repair, insurance, maintenance and replacing the capital asset.
 This should include: - o the likely timescales for replacing or upgrading new items - o details of your costed maintenance management plans following project completion and whether funding is available to carry it out - o details of any future sinking fund allowances to manage the future maintenance requirements